 Where Can I Order Owl Pellets for the Classroom?

-If you decide to try this activity with your class, I recommend ordering the largest pellets you can afford.
-The biggest ones run about $2 each.
+If you decide to try this activity with your class, I recommend ordering the largest pellets you can afford (such as pellets from barn owls or great horned owls).
+Large pellets run about $2 each.
 I have had good experiences ordering from www.carolina.com and www.obdk.com.
 This past year I bought them from Amazon: Large Barn Owl Pellets

 Before you order, just make sure it states the size of the pellets you'll be getting.
 You don't want tiny one inchers.
 Also, check to see if they include skewers or dissection sticks and bone charts.
 Finally, don't forget to ask if your purchase is sales-tax exempt since you are buying for a school.